Skip to contentSkip to navigation

 • Are currently taking or plan to take heart medications (see list of covered drugs)

-• Have already experienced side effects related to cardiovascular medications
+• Have already experienced side effects related to medications for cardiovascular diseases

 • Are about to start treatment with one of the following drugs: statins, clopidogrel, metoprolol, warfarin